percona/pbm-docs/docs/features/snapshots.md

     If the path to the source cluster `mongod.conf` is undefined, PBM tries to retrieve the required configuration options from the `mongod.conf` of the target cluster.

-    If the timestamp to restore to is undefined, PBM defines this time based on the `lastCommittedOpTime` or `lastStableRecoveryTimestamp` values from `rs.status()` and restores the database up to this time.
+    If the timestamp to restore to is undefined, PBM looks into the actual data during the restore and defines the most recent common cluster time across all shards.
+PBM restores the database up to this time.

 2. Next, copy the data files.
 Note that you must copy the data **on every data-bearing node of your cluster / replica set**.